rlyehlab/ciencia-comunitaria/CONTRIBUTING_ES.md

-# ¡Quiero contribuir a ETER!
+# I want to contribute!

-Antes que nada...
-Gracias por tus ganas y tu tiempo :smile:: :sparkling_heart: :sparkles:
+First of all, thanks :smile:: :sparkling_heart: :sparkles:

 ## Cosas importantes